PlatyPew/revshellgen/README.md

 optional arguments:
   -h, --help            show this help message and exit -i IPADDR, --ipaddr IPADDR
-                        IP address to connect back to -p PORT, --port PORT  Port to connect back to
+                        IP address or interface to connect back to -p PORT, --port PORT  Port to connect back to
   -t SHELL_TYPE, --type SHELL_TYPE
                         Type of reverse shell to generate